 If you’re curious about the fashion brands you’re already supporting, research them and see if they’re aligned with your own values.
 Tools like Project Just help consumers access information about the brands they wear.
 It’s like a Wikipedia for ethical fashion.
 I know corporations have a bad rap, but some of them are actually performing responsibly.
 I wrote a recent blog about a few big brands that are socially responsible.
 Check it out here.

 So there you have it, my suggestions for an ethical shopping lifestyle.
 Remember, your dollar is your vote.
 Our fashion choices do more than make us look good- if we use our powers wisely, we can do a lot of good too.
 I hope helps you understand how you can use your Glamour for Good, and fueled your potential to be a fashion changemaker.
 If you enjoyed this post, please do re-share it.
-Merci and happy holidays!
+Merci !